 At the turn of the century, there was a huge drive to build new transatlantic cables.
 The costs for building new cables jumped due to the demand.
 To build a transatlantic cable back then cost two or three times what it costs today.
 Then the market collapsed in 2002.
 With a huge oversupply of capacity in the Atlantic, a great number of these cables went into bankruptcy, putting an end to new investments in cable systems.

 The oversupply, however, is coming to an end.
-Legacy cable systems typically have a 25-year lifespan and roughly a 15-year economic life.
-The economic life has been extended to a degree through upgrades by the equipment vendors, but the cost of running these cables is roughly the same as running a new cable.
-However, these older systems can carry approximately a tenth of the capacity of new cables – 4-5 Tbps per fibre pair when compared to 20-40 Tbps per fibre pair today.
+Legacy cable systems typically have a 25-year lifespan and the the economic life has been extended to a degree through upgrades by the equipment vendors, but the cost of running these cables is roughly the same as running a new cable.
+However, these older systems can carry approximately a tenth of the capacity of new cables – 4-5 Tbps per fibre pair when compared to 20-30 Tbps per fibre pair today.
 That’s six to eight times the capacity for the same operating cost.